-The performance and strategies of member financial institutions continue to be directly economic impacted bv domestic conditions.
+The performance and strategies of member financial institutions continue to be directly impacted by domestic economic conditions.
 However, contrary to the pandemic's challenges, member financial institutions continued to show resilience, through adequate liquidity coverage, sufficient capital and moderate growth.
 This, together with the regulatory and supervisory oversight employed by the Bank of Guyana, contributed to the sustainment of a safe and sound banking system.

-Strategic priorities for 2021 will continue to focus on advancing initiatives to strengthen our operational readiness; promote public awareness aimed at informing depositors of the benefits and limitations of deposit insurance, and strive to align ourselves with international best practice for an effective deposit insurance scheme.
+For the year 2022, the DIC will aim to further strengthen operational readiness and promote public confidence in the financial sector through awareness programmes aimed at informing depositors of the benefits and limitations of deposit insurance, and continue to strive to align ourselves with international best practice for an effective deposit insurance scheme.